Spain online poker overview

 Spanish online gambling laws are very strict when it comes to dealing with rogue operators.
 However, that hasn’t discouraged offshore sites based in locations like Puerto Rico from offering services to Spanish poker enthusiasts.
 Consequently, regulated sites operating on the local fenced market constantly compete for traffic.

-Spain online poker laws
+Spain real money online poker laws

 The Spanish Gaming Act, also known as Law 13/2011, regulates all gaming in Spain.
 As briefly touched on above, this statute is very tough on online poker operators.
 They are required to jump through numerous hoops just to obtain a license.
 Then, they must also pay a 15 percent tax on gross game returns.
 Finally, they’re supposed to block players from outside of Spain from accessing their networks.